 - In Judaism, the shofar is a ram's horn blown during the Rosh Hashanah and Yom Kippur services to inspire awe and repentance.

 - In Age of Mythology, the Einherjar myth unit carries a horn, which it blows while in combat to boost the attack of nearby friendly units.

 - The Hunting Horn in Monster Hunter can provide Status Buffs or healing to nearby hunters when played.
 It can also be used to smack monsters.

 - The Charm Horn active item from Enter the Gungeon causes a temporary Charm Person effect on all enemies in the room when used, causing them to open fire on one another instead of you.
 To tie it into the game's overarching gun theming, when you acquire it, its tagline reads 'The Call of Duty'.

 Horns of Destruction:

 These horns are bad news.
 In fantasy and mythological contexts, the horns themselves cause destruction and death when sounded.
 In more realistic settings, they cause dread to those who hear them.
 There's some overlap with the first type of horn, though—a horn that successfully rallies an army means the other army isn't likely to fare so well.
 Compare Musical Assassin.

-- In A Song of Ice and Fire, the Horn of Winter is said to have the power to bring down the continent-spanning Wall that keeps the undead Others from attacking the realms of the south.
+- A Song of Ice and Fire: The Horn of Winter is said to have the power to bring down the continent-spanning Wall that keeps the undead Others from attacking the realms of the south.

 - The Bible: